EMPRESS. III. Morphology, Stellar Population, and Dynamics of Extremely Metal Poor Galaxies (EMPGs): Are EMPGs Local

-In figure \ref{fig:rot}, we plot $\Delta V$ and $r_{\rm p}$ of KS1-EMPG (top) and MPG (bottom).
-Here we investigate whether KS1-EMPG (MPG) is the structure on the dynamical system of KS1-PAG (MPG-PAG).
-In Section \ref{subsec:prop}, we identify that the PAGs have low S{\'e}rsic indices of $n\sim1$ that is indicative of disk galaxies.
-Moreover, the images of KS1-PAG and MPG-PAG show internal structures similar to spiral arms on disk galaxies \tcg{(Figures \ref{fig:2d_es1} and \ref{fig:2d_ms1})}.
-These morphological properties indicate KS1-PAG and MPG-PAG are probably disk galaxies that are dynamically supported by rotational motions.
-We thus estimate rotation curves of the PAGs.
+In figure \ref{fig:rot}, we plot $\Delta V$ and $r_{\rm p}$ of KS1 (top) and MPG (bottom).
+Here we investigate whether KS1 (MPG) is the structure on the dynamical system of KS1-tail (MPG-tail).
+In Section \ref{subsec:prop}, we identify that the EMPG-tails have low S{\'e}rsic indices of $n\sim1$ that is indicative of disk galaxies.
+Moreover, the images of KS1-tail and MPG-tail show internal structures similar to spiral arms on disk galaxies (the bottom left panels of Figures \ref{fig:2d_es1} and \ref{fig:2d_ms1}).
+These morphological properties indicate KS1-tail and MPG-tail are probably disk galaxies that are dynamically supported by rotational motions.
+We thus estimate rotation curves of the EMPG-tails.

-\tcr{Below, we draw rotation curves of KS1-PAG and MPG-PAG and discuss how KS1-EMPG and MPG are dynamically associated with KS1-PAG and MPG-PAG, respectively.} Because $r_{\rm p}$ of KS1-EMPG (MPG) is larger than $r_{\rm e}$ of KS1-PAG (MPG-PAG), dynamics around KS1-EMPG (MPG) is dominated by the dark-matter (DM) halo of KS1-PAG (MPG-PAG).
-We assume the density profile of the DM halo of the PAG as a \tcr{Navarro-Frenk-White (hereafter, NFW)} profile derived with CDM models \citep{Navarro1996}.
+\tcg{Below, we draw rotation curves of KS1-tail and MPG-tail and discuss how KS1 and MPG are dynamically associated with KS1-tail and MPG-tail, respectively.} Because $r_{\rm p}$ of KS1 (MPG) is larger than $r_{\rm e}$ of KS1-tail (MPG-tail), dynamics around KS1 (MPG) is dominated by the dark-matter (DM) halo of KS1-tail (MPG-tail).
+We assume the density profile of the DM halo of the EMPG-tail as a \tcg{Navarro-Frenk-White (hereafter, NFW)} profile derived with CDM models \citep{Navarro1996}.
 The circular velocity of the NFW halo $V_{\rm c}(r)$ can be calculated by

 where $V_{200}$, $r$, and $r_{200}$ represent the virial velocity, the radius, and the virial radius, respectively.
 The parameter $C$ describes the concentration, which is roughly correlated with the surface brightness \citep{Navarro1998}.
 We assume $C=5$ for galaxies with low surface brightnesses \citep{Navarro1998}.
 The values of $V_{200}$ and $r_{200}$ in units of ${\rm km}\:{\rm s}^{-1}$ and kpc are described with